-This Reindeer Clay Pot Ornament is an adorable Christmas craft for kids!
+This Reindeer Clay Pot Ornament is one of our many adorable Christmas crafts for kids!
 Transform small flower pots into cute reindeer in about 30 minutes.

 Preschool and kindergarten children will love making this craft at home or as a classroom project at school.